-8.42 Buildings
+8.43 Buildings

-Encourage the construction of energy efficient buildings which use renewable resources to the maximum extent possible.
+Encourage the construction of energy-efficient buildings which use renewable resources and resource-efficient design to the maximum extent possible.

 RURAL LAND USE POLICIES

 9.1 Goal for Land Use Planning in the Rural Area

 Provide a compatible and harmonious arrangement of land uses in the rural area by concentrating development in specific areas in order to encourage the conservation and the managed production of natural resources which meet general social and economic needs.